ibm-ecosystem-engineering/envizi-location-service/readme.md

     ```
     python main.py
     ```

-2. Verify the app is working by opening the url  http://localhost:5001 in your browser.
+2. Verify the app is working by opening the url  http://localhost:3001 in your browser.

+3. It should show the login popup.
+If you have not changed the value of the `USERS_INFO` property then user is  `user1` and password is  `pass1`.

 ## 2 Using the application

-1. Open the url http://localhost:5001/ in the browser
+1. Open the url http://localhost:3001/ in the browser

 2. Click on `Choose file` button to select your config connector template.